PostgreSqlStan/postgresqlstan.github.io/_posts/2023-01-24-self-concatenating-table.md

   EXECUTE FUNCTION tf_concatenate_rows();
 ```

-Now, let's see what this bad boy can do:
+Let's see what this bad boy can do:

 ```
 stan=> insert into demo select 'insert first row';